MEDICAL FRENCH COURSE ONLINE

 WHAT MEDICAL STUDENTS ARE SAYING

-Amanda Hanson, emergency physician, Canada.
+Amanda Hanson, emergency physician, Alberta, Canada.

 “I’m an emergency physician in a busy tertiary care emergency department in Canada.
 I started studying medical French for when I have Francophone patients in the Emergency Department and for when I eventually make the transition to doing international work later in my career.